ipfs/ipfs-docs/docs/install/command-line.md

 ## System requirements

 IPFS requires 512MiB of memory and can run an IPFS node on a Raspberry Pi.
 However, how much disk space your IPFS installation takes up depends on how much data you're sharing.
 A base installation takes up about 12MB of disk space.
-One can enable automatic garbage collection via [--enable-gc](/reference/cli/#ipfs-daemon) and adjust the [default maximum disk storage](https://github.com/ipfs/go-ipfs/blob/v0.13.0/docs/config.md#datastorestoragemax) for data retrieved from other peers.
+One can enable automatic garbage collection via [--enable-gc](/reference/cli/#ipfs-daemon) and adjust the [default maximum disk storage](https://github.com/ipfs/kubo/blob/v0.13.0/docs/config.md#datastorestoragemax) for data retrieved from other peers.

 ## Official distributions

 The IPFS team manages the [dist.ipfs.io website](https://dist.ipfs.io/) to help users quickly find the latest version of every IPFS package.
 As soon as a new release of an IPFS package comes out, it is automatically shown on `dist.ipfs.io`, so you can be sure you're getting the latest software.
-These steps detail how to download and install the latest `go-ipfs` from `dist.ipfs.io` using the command-line.
+These steps detail how to download and install the latest `kubo` from `dist.ipfs.io` using the command-line.

 | [Windows](#windows)                                                          | [macOS](#macos)                                                        | [Linux](#linux)                                                        |
 | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- |